or: the arguments of the British Museum haven’t got a leg to stand on

 - First of all, conducting an excavation after being invited by a government to do so, following all due legal and scientific procedures, is a far cry from what Elgin did in Athens in the years 1801-5.
 The British ‘nobleman’ did not conduct an excavation to bring to light artefacts hitherto unknown, nor did he deliver the finds to the local authorities (perhaps keeping a small part as a reward for his labours).
 On the contrary, he removed known works of art from known monuments, causing significant destruction in the process, much more than the simple removal of decorative elements.

-- Third, the only available document provided by Lord Elgin is an Italian translation of what he claims was the Ottoman decree (one wonders why an official Ottoman copy was not made).
-In this document’s careful and detailed wording, nowhere is there mention of removal of sculptures, decorative or not.
+- Third, the only available document provided by Lord Elgin is an Italian translation of what he claims was the Ottoman decree (one wonders why an official Ottoman copy was not made; the Ottoman archives are available and incredibly thorough).
+Yet even in this document’s careful and detailed wording, nowhere is there mention of removal of sculptures, decorative or not.

 To defend the legitimacy of the sculptures’ removal, Mr. MacGregor uses another argument: